vishudhshah/othello/README.md

   1. Run the `main` binary file and follow the prompts, or
   2. Download the source code and run `make` to compile, then run the `main` binary file.

+**Disclaimer**: If you are on Windows then you may need to compile the code yourself; the provided Makefile and binary executable was meant for Unix-based systems.

 ---

 ## Game modes